 Photos for Discovery

 As a traveler, I love to discover sites and attractions in countries I’m keen to visit.
-While Japan is not nearly as vast as my home country of Canada, it’s jam-packed with incredible and awe-inspiring places to see and visit in every season.
+Japan is not nearly as big as my home country of Canada.
+But, it’s jam-packed with incredible and awe-inspiring places to see and visit in every season.
 And in the photos I’ve seen, Japan looks incredible at any time of year.

 Photos for Planning